 Mindfulness is about paying deliberate attention, in the present moment, to things as they are rather than to how we wish them to be.
 Rather than getting caught up in poring over the past, which we can't change, or worrying about the future, mindfulness keeps us grounded in the here and now.
 We can spend so much of our lives on automatic pilot, not fully aware of what is going on in our minds, hearts and bodies.
 This can give rise to habitual ways of thinking and feeling which don't always serve us.
-Mindfulness teaches us to pay attention to our thoughts, feelings and bodily sensations as they are right here, right now, with kindness and without judgement.
+Mindfulness teaches us to pay attention to our experience of life; our thoughts, feelings and bodily sensations as they are right here, right now, with kindness rather than judgement.
 By learning to focus on the present moment, we are more able to spot the build up of stress and other difficult emotions and thoughts so that we can respond to them more effectively.

 Mindfulness is increasingly being recognised by the NHS as an important way to support wellbeing.
 Mindfulness-Based Stress Reduction is an evidence-based 8-week mindfulness course, in which you will learn how to practice mindfulness meditation to better meet the stresses in your life.